mmercan/blog/_posts/2019-08-15-angular-unit-test-and-code-coverage-in-sonarqube.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>I can simply run <strong>ng test </strong>to test my angular app, if you are using angular-cli generate (<strong>ng g</strong>) you already have tests for your components services etc... but if you are like me they are probably broken. if you import modules and use them in your components or inject services to services or components it will break your tests.<br>first start fixing them <br>run <strong>ng test </strong>and you will get error messages</p>
+<p>I can simply run <strong>ng test </strong>to test my angular app, if you are using angular-cli generate (<strong>ng g</strong>) you already have tests for your components services etc... but if you are like me they are probably broken. if you import modules and use them in your components or inject services to services or components it will break your tests.<br>first, start fixing them <br>run <strong>ng test </strong>and you will get error messages</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":556} -->